Showman

-Showman can have a variety of meanings, usually by context and depending on the country.
+The term showman has multiple meanings, but generally refers to an individual involved in the entertainment industry.

 Australia

-Travelling showmen are people who run amusement and side show equipment at regional shows, state capital shows, events and festivals throughout Australia.
+Travelling showmen ("showies") are people who run amusement and side show equipment at regional shows, state capital shows, events and festivals throughout Australia.
 In the past, the term has also been used for the people who organized freak shows, sideshows, circuses, travelling theatre troupes and boxing tents.

 In Australia, there are around 500 travelling show families, Australian travelling show families in the Eastern states have a travelling School that has approximately 90 children.